 Look, we don’t know what to tell you if you believe everything you read on the internet.
 Is Sykes a flamboyant personality that is great at marketing his brand?
 Absolutely.
 But is that enough to call him a scam artist?
 We don’t believe so.

 We would be remiss if we didn’t show you both sides of the coin in our Tim Sykes review.
 Sure, Sykes is a controversial figure.
 But he’s done plenty of good in this world too.
 Sykes founded the Tim Sykes Foundation which works closely with both the Boys and Girls Club of America and the Make A Wish Foundation.

 Sykes also donated $1 million to Pencils of Promise.
 This went towards constructing 20 schools in Guatemala, Laos, and Ghana.
 He is also a founder of Karmagawa.

 That’s an environmental foundation that helps animals and natural resources.
 In fact, he even did some work bringing awareness to saving the coral reef.

 Sykes also focuses on educating people, even if he charges for it.
 There’s no denying how much effort he puts into his videos and various other services.
 He shows a genuine desire to help people succeed at trading.

 And if you know anything about the Bullish Bears, then you know we appreciate the desire to help people.

-Sykes will always be a polarizing figure in the investing world.
+Tim Sykes will always be a polarizing figure in the investing world.
 And there will always be a divide between those who believe he’s a legitimate trader and those who believe he’s just a marketing expert that scams his subscribers.
 We tend to lean to the former in our Tim Sykes review.
 Sykes has proven that his system works.
 He provides way more educational materials and information than a regular paid investing service.
-But hey, we get it if you want to avoid the controversy with Sykes.